202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

 Prompts for Discussion

+* What are the ethical and legal dimensions of technical communication?
+* Have you ever had to make ethical and/or legal choices in your own writing?
+What were they?
+How did you deal with them?
+* What ethical and/or legal considerations can you imagine being important for technical communicators?
+* What are the ethical and legal dimensions of the Internet Resource Guide you are writing?

 ## Class Discussion 7.
 Reading: Preparing Job Application Materials.